Saturday, April 06, 2024

 The story has been so overshadwed by Cabaret but before then it was a hit straight play by John Van Druten.
 This was adapted by Romulus, a British outfit who aimed to do good work with an international focus.

 Look, I mean, it's good this exists, I guess.
 They tried to make a good movie.
-Or at least capture some of the play - as much as they good.
+Or at least capture some of the play - as much as they could.
 They had to straighten it up.
 I guess it's handy for posterity that Julie Harris' performance is perserved.
 It left me a little cold but maybe she was better live.
 I liked Laurence Harvey's work - he's a believable writer.

 I didn't really care about any of the people or their relationships.
 The basic story is so clear - a gay writer and his crazy ditzy female bestie.
 This version was wonky.
 Why were they friends, what was the appeal, etc. The Breakfast at Tiffany's movie probably had the right idea just making it a flat out straight romance, with him being in love with her.
 At least there was a strong emotional connection.
 Here they try to hang on to the play and it's just unsatisfying.